eth-protocol-fellows/cohort-five/projects/Push-Based-Custom-Ceiling-Partial-Withdraw-for-EIP7251-MaxEB.md

 ## Project description

 1.  **[Staking withdrawals](https://ethereum.org/en/staking/withdrawals/)** refer to transfers of ETH from a validator account on Ethereum's consensus layer (the Beacon Chain), to the execution layer where it can be transacted with.
-Stakers have strong strong demands to withdraw their ETH in validator's account for various purpose.
+Stakers need to be able to withdraw their ETH deposited as validator.
 2. There are two possible direction to trigger the withdrawals: `Pull-based withdrawals trigger` (e.g. EIP-4788) and `Push-based withdrawals trigger` (e.g. EIP-4895).
 So far, `Push-Based Withdrawals Trigger` is [more popular]((https://luozhu.mirror.xyz/ojI7HibWU8JcHR2DBUdWZ7WitIYpWXoZDuyEpyRwduk)) and has adopted by multiple EIPs.
 3. Before EIP-7251, staking withdrawals looks like:
     1. Requirement: Providing a withdrawal address is required before *any* funds can be transferred out of a validator account balance.